Gophers

 • Risk to Livestock and Pets: Gophers’ tunnels can be hazardous to larger animals like livestock, as they may inadvertently step into a hole or tunnel, leading to injuries.
 Pets, particularly dogs, may also be at risk of getting caught or injured while trying to dig out gophers.

-• Spread of Disease: Like many rodents, gophers can carry diseases that can potentially be transmitted to humans or animals.
+• Spread of Disease: Like many other rodents, gophers can carry diseases that can potentially be transmitted to humans or animals.
 Their fleas can be a vector for diseases such as the plague or Lyme disease, which could pose a public health risk in areas with significant gopher populations.

 • Impact on Natural Ecosystems: In some cases, large populations of gophers can disrupt local ecosystems.
 Their extensive digging and feeding can alter the composition of plant life, reducing biodiversity.
 In areas with fragile ecosystems, gopher activity can significantly change the landscape.